 Why is this important to understand?
 Because people that are uncomfortable with trusting their own internal convictions about certain aspects of their life would rather be told how and what to think.
 There is comfort in being validated by others.
 They would rather be told the price of something than having to determine what it’s worth to them.

 This is really deep because it exposes a mindset.
 A way of moving through life on many levels.
 This is not just a black thing.
 It is societal but very acute in the black community.

 For example, all human beings are worthy of life and the love of God.
 Except if you happen to love someone of the same sex.
 They didn’t stop being human.
 Something outside of you (the bible) dictated how you should view the sexuality of another human being and whether they are worthy to be loved.
 That’s analogous to having a price dictated to you.

-Another example is Christians who are white and racist have used the bible to justify their racism.
+A disconnected example is Christians who are white and racist that have used the bible to justify their racism.
 They don’t determine right or wrong based on set of principles.
 It is based on rules that become contradictions more times than not.